Rishikesh-12/Covid-19/README.md

 * Prevention Details
 * How to donate
 * Helpline numbers
-* And a small site details and credits page.
+* And a details and credits page.